UTDNebula/planner/README.md

 any questions about this project or Project Nebula, see the [#ask-nebula](https://discord.com/channels/692266201644007424/811419400753905714) channel on the ACM Discord server (accessible at [acmutd.co/discord](https://acmutd.co/discord)).

-For more formal inquiries, send us a message at nebula-maintainers@acmutd.co with "[nebula-web]" in the title.
+For more formal inquiries, send us a message at core-maintainers@utdnebula.com with "[nebula-web]" in the title.
 Please be as detailed as possible so we can best assist you.